The version date of this specification is 2023/07/14

 = any printable word character, including _

-= any character, including white space and non-printing, and any delimited quote (used as the opening quote) or a any quote (undelimited) not used as the opening quote.\q
+= any character, including white space and non-printing, and any escaped quote (used as the opening quote) or a any quote (unescaped) not used as the opening quote.\q

 = either a single quote '